mk/clerk-px23/README.md

 Clojure uses a single-pass, whole-file compilation strategy in which each evaluated form is added to the state of the running system.
 One positive aspect of this approach is that manually evaluating a series of forms produces the same result as loading a file containing the same forms in the same order, which is a useful property when interactively building up a program.

 A practical concern with this sort of "bottom-up" programming is that the state of the system can diverge from the state of the source file, as forms that have been deleted from the source file may still be present in the running system.
-This can lead to a situation where newly written code depends on values that will not exist the next time the program runs, leading to surprising errors.
-To help avoid this, Clerk defaults to showing an error unless it can resolve all referenced definitions in the runtime to the source code.
+This can lead to a situation where newly written code depends on values that will not exist the next time the program runs, causing surprising errors.
+To help avoid this, Clerk defaults to signaling an error unless it can resolve all referenced definitions in the runtime to the source code.

 It is our goal to match the semantics of Clojure as closely as possible but as a very dynamic language, there are limits to what Clerk's analysis can handle.
 Here are some of the things we currently do not support: